ChanceQZ/personal-website/content/authors/admin/_index.md

   url: http://en.njnu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a GISer that interests in spatial data mining, machine learning, deep learning, and geographic modeling.
+bio: I am passionate about geospatial and artificial intelligence technologies and aim to use them to solve various interdisciplinary problems.

 # Interests to show in About widget
 interests:
-- Geospatial Data Mining
+- GIScience and Remote Sensing
-- Geospatial Artificial Intelligence
+- Spatial Data Mining
-- Computer Vision and Remote Sensing
+- Machine Learning and Deep Learning

 # Education to show in About widget
 education: